 Interview Questions About Your Classroom Management Style

-When you are applying for a teaching position, a typical job interview question is, "What type of classroom management structure would you implement if you were hired today?"
+When you're applying for a teaching position, a typical job interview question is, "What type of classroom management structure would you implement if you were hired today?"

-This question is one that is easier to answer with some teaching experience under your belt.
+This question is one that's easier to answer with some teaching experience under your belt.
 That's because as a teacher, you've implemented classroom management every day that you've taught.
-If you’re just launching your career and looking for your first teaching job, you can use your knowledge of best practices and developmentally appropriate planning to discuss your classroom management approach.
+If you’re just launching your career and looking for your first teaching job, you can use your knowledge of best practices and developmentally-appropriate planning to discuss your classroom management approach.

 Types of Classroom Management Styles

-Most leading education organizations recommend some combination of assertiveness and flexibility in classroom management; this helps create a learning environment where the students feel respected by their teacher and, in turn, reciprocate that respect – ultimately reducing undesirable behaviors.
-Your strategy on classroom management might include both proactive and reactive strategies.
+Most leading education organizations recommend some combination of assertiveness and flexibility in classroom management.
+This helps create a learning environment where the students feel respected by their teacher and, in turn, reciprocate that respect – ultimately reducing undesirable behaviors.
+Your strategy on classroom management might include both proactive and reactive approaches.
 Many teachers find that vigorously implementing proactive approaches reduces the need for reactive approaches.

 Proactive Classroom Management

-Proactive teachers create a feeling of community in the classroom by modeling and encouraging positive behaviors, creating opportunities for meaningful peer-to-peer or student-to-teacher interactions, and being aware of students who may need additional supports to help them through challenging times of the school day.
+Proactive teachers create a feeling of community in the classroom by modeling and encouraging positive behaviors, by creating opportunities for meaningful peer-to-peer or student-to-teacher interactions, and being aware of students who may need additional support through challenging times in the school day.

-By creating a classroom environment where children feel motivated to engage in only positive behaviors, there will be less disruption and little need to execute reactive strategies.
+Creating a classroom environment where children feel motivated to engage in only positive behaviors will reduce disruption and create little need to apply reactive strategies.

-Proactive approaches may include involving students in the creation of the classroom rules, or having students create and sign a learning contract at the beginning of the year.
+Proactive approaches may include students co-creating classroom rules, or having students create and sign a learning contract at the beginning of the year.

 Reactive Classroom Management

-Some effective reactive strategies include pre-planning alternate activities for students who finish early and become bored, having a redirecting strategy to use with students to switch a bad behavior into a good one, and responding quickly to an upset child or mediating issues between two or more children so that any undesirable behaviors do not escalate.
+Some effective reactive strategies include: pre-planning alternate activities for students who finish early and become bored; having a redirection strategy to use with students to switch bad behaviors into good; and responding quickly to an upset child or mediating issues between two or more children so that undesirable behaviors do not escalate.

 The interviewer may focus on your teaching philosophy, your use of different teaching modalities like visual, auditory, movement, etc., and your approach to classroom management.
 To ensure you give your best interview, think about and prepare your answers ahead of time.

 If you have teaching experience, consider how you have implemented, reflected on, and adjusted your teaching practices to figure out what works and what doesn’t.
-If you’re at the beginning of your career, on the other hand, then think about the classrooms you worked in during your student teaching and refresh your knowledge of practices and theories you feel are important to consider when planning.
+Whereas if you’re at the beginning of your career, think about the classrooms you worked in during your student teaching and refresh your knowledge of planning practices and theories you feel are important to consider.

 Define Your Personal Teaching Philosophy